 4.5 The equity contact has the right to withdraw as support person if there is a conflict of interest.

 5.1 The purpose of conciliation is to resolve the grievance, not to seek retribution.

 5.2 Throughout attempts at conciliation, neutrality and respect for both parties in line with natural justice will be demonstrated.

 5.3 The University will maintain a number of specially trained conciliators who will assist in the informal and formal resolutions of unlawful discrimination/sexual harassment/workplace bullying through investigation and conciliation.
-Conciliators are authorised by the Director: Human Resources.
+Conciliators are authorised by the Executive Director: People, Talent and Culture.
 The principal functions of a conciliator will be to